tianjianchn/midd/packages/midd/README.md

-# A light-weight, promise-based and middleware-driven web framework
+# A light-weight, promise-based, middleware-driven and express-compatible web framework

 ### Features
 * Use promise-based middlewares(support async/await)